naveenpawarx/naveenpawarx/README.md

 ### Hi there 👋

-I'm an **Associate System Engineer at Tata Consultancy Services**, based in New Delhi.
+I'm an **Associate System Engineer at Tata Consultancy Services**, based in New Delhi (Remote).
 My focus is on enhancing system stability and security, with a passion for leveraging my skills in cybersecurity and DevSecOps to solve complex technical challenges.
 I'm always eager to collaborate on innovative projects.

 - 🔗 Connect with me on **[LinkedIn](https://www.linkedin.com/in/naveenpawarx/)**
 - 💻 See my projects on **[GitHub](https://github.com/naveenpawarx)**